-- Distracted driving.
 What makes these cases so complicated is most drivers who engage in such reckless behavior often deny doing so.
 That's why you need us on your side.
 We know what evidence to look for, and we can challenge the other driver's claims.
 If necessary, we're prepared to take your case to court.
 We put your best interests first.

-- Speeding.
 South Dakota has very generous speed limits.
 On Interstates 90 and 29, the speed limit in most places is either 75 mph or 80 mph.
 Even so, many people still drive faster than the posted speed limit.
 And when they crash into another vehicle, the injuries they cause can often be extremely serious or even fatal.

-- Texting and cell phone use.
 Texting while driving is against the law in South Dakota.
 Yet, some drivers continue to text and drive.
 Some people believe they can safely do both things at the same time—even though study after study has shown that texting drivers simply aren't aware of their surroundings and routinely cause serious accidents.

-- Drunk driving.
 Everyone knows the dangers of driving drunk, but some drivers choose to ignore all these warnings and get behind the wheel of a car and drive while impaired.
 When these drivers cause an accident, they need to be held accountable for their actions.
 That's where we come in.

-- Fatigued or asleep at the wheel.
 When drivers fall asleep at the wheel, it might seem unintentional—but tired drivers can choose to pull over and take a break.
 When they cause a car wreck, they need to be held accountable for their reckless, negligent behavior.

-- Tailgating.
 Tailgating might seem like a minor offense, but the reality is car accidents involving tailgaters can result in serious injuries to the head, neck, and back, including whiplash (sprained neck), concussion (brain injury) and spinal cord injuries.

 What You Should Do After a Car Accident